The green box represents the Titan's mini-fridge

 - Phoenix Command.
 The game used real ballistics tables for calculating damage.
 Its hit location table had twelve tables inside of it.
 This was apparently deliberate; the creators didn't want to compromise on realism.

-- Only twelve?
-There's an Advanced Damage Tables Supplement that has sixteen pages with four damage tables each, making sixty-four in all to cover locations as varied as "Knee" and "Hand" to "Upper chest - rib - lung - spine" or "Eye - nose"… Still, even though Phoenix Command has a lot of rules, it plays smoothly once you're used to the system.
+- There's an Advanced Damage Tables Supplement that has sixteen pages with four damage tables each, making sixty-four in all to cover locations as varied as "Knee" and "Hand" to "Upper chest - rib - lung - spine" or "Eye - nose"… Still, even though Phoenix Command has a lot of rules, it plays smoothly once you're used to the system.

 - Arkham Horror.
 The game is about wandering around a city, investigating, and hopefully defeating the servants of an Eldritch Abomination.
 During the game you can fight monsters, cast spells, go crazy, go shopping, get lost between dimensions, go crazy, join the police, watch the stores close as people leave town, and go crazy before being eaten by an alien super-being.
 The expansions add more rules to the game to boot, including adding a Dragon to work against you or allowing for pacts with the monster.

 - As a taster, here's part of the game setup procedure for a game using all the expansions: "Place the Doom Tokens, Gate Markers, Clue Tokens, Activity Markers, Closed Markers, Explored Markers, Sanity Tokens, Stamina Tokens, Blessing Cards, Curse Cards, Benefit Cards, Detriment Cards, Patrol Markers, Sheldon Gang Memberships, Rail Passes, Condition Cards, Cult Membership Cards, Magical Effect Cards, Act Cards, Yellow Sign Cards, Dunwich Horror Tokens, Dark Pact Cards, Power Tokens, Captain Cards, Changed Cards, Beloved of Bast Cards, Rift Markers, Rift Progress Markers, Brood Tokens, Bast Tokens, Aquatic Markers, Uprising Tokens, Zhar Token, Ghatanothoa’s Visage Tokens, Personal Story Cards, Miskatonic Student Cards, Agent Tokens, Expedition Markers and Money Tokens beside the board.
 Place the Ancient Whispers marker on the Miskatonic University street area."
+Oh, just before that, you get to shuffle 41 separate decks of cards.

 - Arkham Horror is a typical example of a "sage game".
 You need at least one guy who knows EVERYTHING for the game to be completed in an ok matter.
 Otherwise you forget just how many monsters are allowed to roam the outskirts of town or just which color of monsters moves and which don't or exactly what 3 things happen after the terror level rises.
 It can be frustrating without one as the game is prone to ruleread-paralysis.